 If you use the slider bar, you can witness how different day settings affect the resulting chart.

-Again, it was not the direction that was important (since this does correspond to the prospect of prices going up or down), but the fact that the ATR broke its downtrend that suggest an important change in volatility was happening.
+Again, it was not the direction that was important (since this does correspond to the prospect of prices going up or down), but the fact that the ATR broke its downtrend that suggested an important change in volatility was happening.